sagemath/trac_to_gh/Issue 1916.md

 # Issue 1916: notebook -- implement a way to turn off word wrap globally in the notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1916

 Original creator: was